 Day 2 (Tuesday): avalanche awareness and rescue procedure, using avalanche detectors.
 Crampons and ice axe skills, self-arrest, top rope ice and mix climbing, climbing knots and rope work technique, lecture about how to choose the right gear for winter.

-Day 3 (Wednesday): moving together when roped on complex winter terrain, using running belays and placing basic winter protection, abseiling off the snow anchors, digging a snow cave (overnight sleeping is not permitted in the national park), lecture about planning winter trip.
+Day 3 (Wednesday): moving together when roped on complex winter terrain at grade I-II, using running belays and placing basic winter protection, abseiling off the snow anchors, digging a snow cave (overnight sleeping is not permitted in the national park), lecture about planning winter trip.

-Day 4 (Thursday): moving together when roped on steep slopes and more exposed ridge.
+Day 4 (Thursday): moving together when roped on steep slopes and more exposed ridge at grade II-III.
 Building stances for belaying using different snow/rock anchors.
 Possible summit attempt, evening climbing movie.

 Day 5 (Friday): crevasse rescue practice, self-rescue and moving up and down on a fixed rope.
 We plan to finish a course at 17:00 and have a party in the hut 🙂